mponza/SalIE/README.md

 Embeddings Wikipedia Open Facts via GloVe and Data Compression
 ---------------------------------------------------------------

 We describe here the procedure used for generating the embedding vectors from the set of open facts extracted from the whole Wikipedia.
+If you have generted your own emebddings, you can easily adapt this procedure to plug them into SalIE.

 **Setting-up.** After you have clone this repository with `--recursive` option you have to install and create a